2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Acro/Gymnastic Trick Clarification:

-• A tumbling pass is considered one acro/gymnastic trick.
+• A tumbling pass is considered 1 acro/gymnastic trick.

-• If all dancers perform the same trick at the same time and on the same count, it’s considered one trick.
+• If all dancers perform the same trick at the same time and on the same count, it’s considered 1 trick.
 This would also include a canon or roll off in consecutive intervals.
-If there is a lapse of time in-between the trick then it’s considered multiple tricks.
+If there is a lapse of time in-between the trick, then it’s considered multiple tricks.

 • Lifts with other dancers are not considered acro/gymnastic tricks.
-Lifts that incorporate any of the acro/gymnastic tricks listed above within the lift, would then be considered an acro/gymnastic trick.
+Lifts that incorporate airborne tumbling movements (where the dancers’ hands do not touch a surface within the full rotation), would then be considered an acro/gymnastic trick.

 ACRO/GYMNASTICS – Performance must use a combination of dance technique and acro/gymnastic movements and tricks.
 Any number of acro/gymnastic tricks are permissible.